-Raygun crash reporting and error monitoring is available for iOS, tvOS & macOS with the raygun4apple provider.
-This provider can be used with both Objective-C and Swift applications.
+Raygun provides crash reporting and error monitoring for iOS, tvOS & macOS.
+This provider is written in Objective-C and can be used with both Objective-C and Swift applications.

 RaygunClient *raygunClient = [RaygunClient sharedInstanceWithApiKey:@"YOUR_APP_API_KEY"]; [raygunClient enableCrashReporting];

 let raygunClient = RaygunClient.sharedInstance(apiKey: "YOUR_APP_API_KEY") raygunClient.enableCrashReporting()

 Your app API key is displayed when you create a new application in your Raygun account, or can be viewed in the application settings.